 Keep your cats indoors, obey leash laws, and have all of your pets spayed or neutered.
-Animals bitten by cats require immediate treatment or face a certain death.
+Animals bitten by cats require immediate treatment.

 Try to minimize the use of pesticides and herbicides in your yard and find natural solutions.